 - Scopus – multi-disciplinary database providing full text and abstracts (article summaries) for peer-reviewed literature.

-Check out our full A-Z list of E resources to find others that might be useful to your studies.
+Check out the digital resources directory to find others that might be useful to your studies.

 These resources are freely available on the web:

 - ArXiv: access to full text, open access research papers covering physics, mathematics and computer science, including articles that haven’t yet been peer-reviewed or published

 - Mathematical Sciences Research Institution (MSRI)– a freely available book series, published by Cambridge University Press

 Professional organisations and societies